ituglib/gmake/MANUAL.md

   4. Preserve all the copyright notices of the Document.
   5. Add an appropriate copyright notice for your modifications adjacent to the other copyright notices.
   6. Include, immediately after the copyright notices, a license notice giving the public permission to use the Modified Version under the terms of this License, in the form shown in the Addendum below.
-  7. Preserve in that license notice the full lists of Invariant Sections and required Cover Texts given in the Documentâ€™s license notice.
+  7. Preserve in that license notice the full lists of Invariant Sections and required Cover Texts given in the Document��������s license notice.
   8. Include an unaltered copy of this License.
   9. Preserve the section Entitled "History", Preserve its Title, and add to it an item stating at least the title, year, new authors, and publisher of the Modified Version as given on the Title Page.
 If there is no section Entitled "History" in the Document, create one stating the title, year, authors, and publisher of the Document as given on its Title Page, then add an item describing the Modified Version as stated in the previous sentence.
   10. Preserve the network location, if any, given in the Document for public access to a Transparent copy of the Document, and likewise the network locations given in the Document for previous versions it was based on.
 These may be placed in the "History" section.
 You may omit a network location for a work that was published at least four years before the Document itself, or if the original publisher of the version it refers to gives permission.